0xBcamp/Kyle-janus-dragon/IMPLEMENTATION.md

 <br/>

 ### handle_notification_creation.py
-This file in the bot module holds **handle_notification_creation()** which takes as input a raw user message which intends to create a notification and extracts that information to store in the database.
+This file in the bot module holds **handle_notification_creation()** which takes as input a raw user message which intends to create a notification and extracts necessary information from it to store in the database.
 It utilizes a variety of functions which are located in the **notification_creation_helpers** folder.
 <br/>

 ## Check notifications module: